Eight years ago I was sitting at home with the remains of a crumbling start-up scattered around my apartment in Saskatoon, Saskatchewan.

 That’s what makes saying this next goodbye so tough.

-As of four days ago, I’ve moved on to a new challenge as VP of Marketing for another incredible SaaS company: Docebo.
+As of yesterday, I’ve moved on to a new challenge as VP of Marketing for another incredible SaaS company: Docebo.
 This next team is a force of nature—a group of razor-sharp minds, creative dynamos, and craft assassins—and I can’t wait to bring the same data-driven mindset to their marketing org that I’ve established at Vendasta.
 In less than a week, I can already tell they’ve got a world-class revenue org and the best platform in the industry, hands down.
 Transforming the learning space is going to be fun.

 While I’m sad to leave one company for another, I’m energized by what’s ahead and confident that both businesses will win.
 And who knows?
 Maybe one day Vendasta will even be able to succinctly explain what they do (shots fired).